-Value stream mapping is a method of lean manufacturing which uses symbols, metrics and arrows to show and improve the flow of inventory and information required to produce a product or service which is delivered to a consumer.
-A value stream map is a visual representation which enables one to determine where the
+Value stream mapping is a method of lean manufacturing which uses symbols, metrics and arrows to show and improve the flow of material and information required to produce a product or service which is delivered to a consumer.
+A value stream map is a visual representation which enables one to determine where the waste occurs.
+Value stream maps are utilized to assess current manufacturing processes and create ideal and future state processes.
+Value stream mapping is a tool which maps the process flow that helps in identifying various factors like [4];